Pumpkin Spice Cookies

 Instructions

-- Whisk together the flour, cornstarch, cream of tartar, baking soda, salt, cinnamon, nutmeg & ground cloves.
+- Whisk together the flour, cornstarch, cream of tartar, baking soda, salt, 2 teaspoons cinnamon, nutmeg & ground cloves.
+Set aside.

-- In a separate large bowl beat together the butter and sugars until fluffy.
-Turn the mixer down to low then beat in the egg, vanilla and pumpkin.
+- In a separate large bowl beat together the butter and ¾ cup brown sugar and ¾ cup granulated sugar until fluffy.

-- Slowly add in the flour mixture.
-The dough will be very sticky.
+- Mix the dry ingredients into the butter mixture.
+The dough will be thick.

 - Cover the bowl with clingfilm and refrigerate for at least 2 hours or up to 2 days.